-Los Angeles’ South Bay offers the three picturesque beach cities towns of Redondo, Manhattan, and Hermosa, some of the best Japanese food in Gardena and Torrance, and the rugged coastline of Palos Ranchos Verdes.
-Here are some of my favorite things to do in Manhattan Beach and the surrounding neighborhoods.
+South Bay located in Los Angeles County offers the three picturesque beach cities towns of Manhattan, Redondo, and Hermosa, some of the best Japanese food in Gardena and Torrance, and the rugged coastline of Palos Ranchos Verdes.
+Here are the best things to do in South Bay Los Angeles.

-Brief History About Manhattan Beach and the South Bay
+Brief History About The South Bay of Los Angeles

 The South Bay is home to numerous industries including automotive, oil, and aerospace, with large corporations like Chevron and Honda in the area.
 It is also known to be the birthplace of iconic Southern California rock bands like the Beach Boys, who hail from Hawthorne.

 As mentioned briefly above, the largest Japanese population in Los Angeles resides in Gardena and Torrance.
-During World War II many of the local Japanese-Americans were sent to internment camps in places like Manzanar.
+During World War II, many local Japanese-Americans were sent to internment camps in places like Manzanar.
 The Japanese American National Museum’s online Remembrance Project is a great educational resource for learning more about this dark period in US history.
 Farewell To Manzanar is also an excellent memoir about the Japanese internment camps in Owens Valley.